greek debt song

 Some say that Greece may drop the Euro, the Euro, the Euro so their products can compete

-And if it still is not enough, not enough, not enough, maybe they can sell off Crete.
+And if it still not enough, not enough, not enough, maybe they can sell off Crete

-And if it still is not enough, not enough, not enough, maybe they can sell off Crete!
+And if it still not enough, not enough, not enough, maybe they can sell off Crete!